-The EPA technical team will follow the data management plan (DMP) established for the Site as described in the RI/FS Work Plan.
+The EPA technical team will follow the draft data management plan (DMP) established for the Site (TAI, 2010) as described in the RI/FS Work Plan (USEPA 2008).
 The DMP establishes standard procedures for the management of all documents and environmental data (field and laboratory) generated during the UCR RI/FS.
 The DMP describes data management procedures relating to the creation, acquisition, handling, storage, and distribution of task-related data.
 The data management systems and procedures described below are intended to establish and maintain an efficient organization of large volumes of complex environmental information for a diverse combination of data types.
 To accomplish this task, four management systems will be used to provide organized and efficient data management and retrieval:

-- Project database.
+Project database.
 Stores environmental sampling and analysis data, information pertaining to geographic information system (GIS) files, and citations of documents related to collection, analysis, or interpretation of environmental data that are stored in the database.
 A relational database will be used to facilitate data retrieval and interpretation.
-Both current and historical data will be stored in the project database. - Geographic information system.
-Stores spatial data and enables the cartographic presentation of data trends and patterns. - Hard copy files.
-Maintains a record and archive of documents from field studies, contractual agreements, and resulting reports.
-TAI and its technical team will use various document and reference management software to organize hard copy documents. - Web site.
-Documents, electronic data, and other project information will be available via the secure project web site.
-Users with appropriate privileges will be able to download electronic data, documents and SCRIBE database files.
+Both current and historical data will be stored in the project database.

-&lt;sup>8 A relational database stores distinct types of data (e.g., station descriptions, sample descriptions, and analytical results) in different data tables, where the tables are linked, or related, through shared information (e.g., station identifiers and sampleidentifiers).
+&lt;sup>8 A relational database stores distinct types of data (e.g., station descriptions, sample descriptions, and analytical results) in different data tables, where the tables are linked, or related, through shared information (e.g., station identifiers and sample identifiers).